4Cast-Studio/MemeCast-FrontEnd/README.md

 ## Installation

 Make sure you have Node.js installed.
 Then follow these steps to run the project:

 1. Clone the repository:
 `git clone https://github.com/4Cast-Studio/MemeCast-FrontEnd.git`

 2. Navigate to the project directory:
 `cd MemeCast-FrontEnd`

 3. Install dependencies:
 `npm install`

 ## Usage

 To start the development server:

 1. Run the following command: `npm start`

 2. Once the server is running, open your browser and visit: http://localhost:3000

 ## Available Scripts

 - `npm start`: Starts the development server
 - `npm run build`: Builds the app for production
 - `npm run lint`: Runs ESLint and Stylelint checks
-- `npm run lint:fix`: Automatically fixes linting issues if possible